 With much pleasure, I designed this Ex Libris or book-plate in Art Nouveau or Jugendstil style.
 I consulted art books that I had almost forgotten about and I enjoyed refreshing my knowledge of the Art Nouveau movement.
 I decided to draw a tree, a window for (your) name, hills, a stream, and of course some embellishments.

-Medieval Ex Libris (I took away the name).
+Medieval Ex Libris (I took away the name on the left page of the open book).

 Pet commission Book Plate